aeraglyx/website/content/blog/keyboard-layout.md

 - Sometimes I'm conscious of how the pinky side mostly reaches out, while the index side curls in, creating a subtle discrepancy.

-- Now bear in mind, it's easy to point out all the subtleties of a new layout and forget how much better it is compared to qwerty.
+But just to be clear, it's easy to point out all the subtleties of a new layout and forget how much better it is compared to QWERTY.

+> I almost envy people who write in just one language, they can pretty much go with whatever modern layout they vibe with and be done with it.

 ### The Unknown